Squix/airtable-devops/README.md

-# Airtable DevOps Tools
+# 🪄 Airtable DevOps Tools

 A set of DevOps tools for managing Airtable bases using the command line.
 The main idea is to track structure changes (like deleting a field in a table) with version control like Git.

-## Features
+## ✨ Features

-- Generate schema files representing the structure of Airtable bases.
+- 🔎 Generate schema files representing the structure of Airtable bases.
+- ✅ Validate schema files to ensure they follow the correct structure used by this CLI.
+- 📋 Compare two schema files to see structural changes in a human-readable format.

-## Installation
+## 📦 Installation

 To use this CLI, you need to have [Deno](https://deno.land/) installed on your machine.